-Figure: Protective environment for children affected by armed conflict
+Figure 2.
+Protective environment for children affected by armed conflict

-4.2 Bridging the Divide: Towards a new approach to opportunity and shared risk
+B. Bridging the divide: Towards a new approach to opportunity and shared risk

 Sustainable and preventive reintegration programming requires governments, local authorities, donors, UN agencies, the private sector and civil society to bridge the divide between humanitarian, development and peacebuilding activities.
 This broad range of actors must engage early, seeking synergies to transcend the programmatic silos that emerge as a result of agency mandate, accountabilities or financing.
-Bridging the HDP divide represents a profound shift from a mandate-centred approach to a multi-agency approach that puts the child at the centre.
+Bridging the HDP divide represents a profound shift from a mandate-centered approach to a multiagency approach that puts the child at the center.
 This is not necessarily a push for humanitarian, development and peacebuilding actors to work under a single framework but to share a common strategic vision with combined objectives when it comes to reintegration.
-Humanitarian actors can and should remain neutral and impartial despite the linkage to state support that the development paradigm implies; and this must be respected.
+Humanitarian actors can and should remain neutral and impartial despite the linkage to state support that the development paradiam implies, and this must be respected.
 Investment in local structures and civil society through multi-year partnerships beyond the limits of humanitarian support is important not least because the role played by endogenous stakeholders reduces dependency on external actors.

 Bridging the HDP nexus challenges the status quo of the aid system, which traditionally operates with limited coordination between humanitarian and development interventions.
 The nexus goes beyond a programmatic or conceptual approach but relates to structural shifts in how interventions are planned and financed.
-The emphasis is on a more coherent approach that offers opportunities for longer-term investment to address the systemic causes of conflict and vulnerability, and has a better chance of reducing the impact of cyclical or recurrent stresses.
+The emphasis is on a more coherent approach that offers opportunities for longer-term investment to address the systemic causes of conflict and vulnerability, and has a better chance of reducing the impact of cyclical or recurrent stressor.

-Donors have a key role to play in helping to arch the humanitarian, development and peacebuilding realms - ensuring that children have long-term access to reintegration services regardless of how funding is earmarked, and which part of the funding and programming continuum is being prioritized.
+Donors have a key role to play in helping to arch the humanitarian, development and peacebuilding realms-ensuring that children have long-term access to reintegration services regardless of how funding is earmarked, and which part of the funding and programming continuum is being prioritized.
 The same can be said for the private sector as a major contributor to the employment sector providing livelihoods in conflict-affected communities, investing in infrastructure and energy sources, and contributing to stable economies.
-UN agencies and NGOs also should work together to ensure that https://reliefweb.int/report/world/humanitarian-development-peace-nexus-what-does-it-mean-multi-mandated-organizations programming both responds to those who have already experienced harm and fosters resilience and strengthens individuals, communities, families and systems to withstand stresses and proactively prevent child recruitment.
+UN agencies and NGOs also should work together to ensure that programming both responds to those who have already experienced harm, as well as fosters resilience and strengthens individuals, communities, families and systems to withstand future stresses and proactively prevent child recruitment.
 The UN and the World Bank especially emphasize the need for convergence of action and funding for peacebuilding and sustaining peace activities to rebuild conflict-affected states, and ensure the safety and protection for all, including child victims of war.